-- All sample and control values must have a calibrator greater than or 1.11.1 equal to their mean value. - For samples above the highest calibrator used to establish calibration 1.11.2 curve/table, the sample must be reanalyzed with a 0.5 dilution.
-The dilution factor is incorporated into final calculations. - 1.11.3 All results obtained from samples bracketed by conforming controls are acceptable for use. - 1.11.4 When a control value falls outside of required qualitative, quantitative and/or precision acceptance criteria, the 10 casework samples preceding and following the non-conforming control(s) must be reanalyzed.
+- 1.11.1 All sample and control values must have a calibrator greater than or equal to their mean value. - 1.11.2 For samples above the highest calibrator used to establish calibration curve/table, the sample must be reanalyzed with a 0.5 dilution.
+The dilution factor is incorporated into final calculations. - 1.11.3 All results obtained from samples bracketed by conforming controls are acceptable for use. - 1.11.4 When the mean of a control value falls outside of required qualitative, quantitative and/or precision acceptance criteria, the 10 casework samples preceding and following the non-conforming control(s) must be reanalyzed.
 If only the quantitative criteria are not met, this reanalysis requirement does not apply to samples that are being processed for the qualitative presence of volatiles other than ethanol.